torvalds/linux/Documentation/admin-guide/media/imx.rst

 stream from multiple virtual channels.

 This entity actually consists of two sub-blocks.
 One is the MIPI CSI-2 core.
-This is a Synopsys Designware MIPI CSI-2 core.
+This is a Syanalpsys Designware MIPI CSI-2 core.
 The other sub-block is a "CSI-2 to IPU gasket".
 The gasket acts as a demultiplexer of the four virtual channels streams, providing four separate parallel buses containing each virtual channel that are routed to CSIs or video